-Section 3.2.1.3 of the national allocation plan.

-- Such so-called ex-post adjustments contradict the essential concept of a "cap-and-trade" system as conceived by the Directive.
+- (23) Therefore, the Commission finds that the above mentioned provisions with relation to new entrants contravene criterion 10 of Annex III to the Directive.
+Criterion 10 of Annex III requires the quantity of allowances to be allocated to each installation to be stated ex-ante in the national allocation plan covering the period referred to in Article 11(2) of the Directive and not to adjust the allocation of allowances set out in the national allocation plan after the adoption of the decision referred to in Article 11(2) of the Directive.
+Yet the procedure in the plan provides that the allowances are intended to be allocated after the decision pursuant to Article 11(2) of the Directive has been taken. - Such so-called ex-post adjustments contradict the essential concept of a "cap-and-trade" system as conceived by the Directive.
 Under the Community scheme, each installation is allocated a certain amount of allowances in the decision referred to in Article 11(2) of the Directive, whose value it can freely dispose of with a view to taking optimal economic decisions.
-Three major alternatives exist, which are equally legitimate: investing in emissions reductions and selling freed allowances, reducing production volume and selling freed allowances, or maintaining/expanding production volume while buying additional allowances needed. - (23) The Commission considers that there is no administrative need or any other justification for ex-post adjustments.
+Three major alternatives exist, which are equally legitimate: investing in emissions reductions and selling freed allowances, reducing production volume and selling freed allowances, or maintaining/expanding production volume while buying additional allowances needed. - (25) The Commission considers that there is no administrative need or any other justification for ex-post adjustments.
 Member States are required to use the best data available when deciding on allocations up-front.
 As a matter of fact, the use of prognoses always requires to a certain degree an ex-ante estimation of emissions the actual volume thereof may eventually deviate in reality.
 This is an inherent feature of any "cap-and-trade" scheme and can thus certainly not justify a retroactive change to the allocation already decided upon up-front.
-Moreover, the reasons for such deviation cannot be reliably identified and may well be the result of emissions reductions due to real investments having been carried out by operators in line with the economic incentives created by the scheme. - (24) The Directive allows only for two adjustments following the decision referred to in its Article 11(2) where such retroactive change does not occur or does not have a detrimental impact on the functioning of the Community scheme: firstly, where an installation is closed during the trading period, that Member States determine that there is no longer an operator to whom allowances will be issued; and, secondly, where allocation takes place to new entrants from the reserve, that Member States determine the exact allocation to each new entrant. - In order to bring the national allocation plan in conformity with the criteria listed in Annex III to the Directive, the plan should be amended.
-The Commission should be notified of the amendments made to the plan in accordance with this Decision by Greece as soon as possible, taking into account the time-scale necessary to carry out the national procedures without undue delay.
-Were Greece to amend its national allocation plan in a non-discriminatory manner in accordance with Article 2 of this Decision and duly taking into account the Commission's observations in recital 19, the Commission considers that any potential aid is likely to be compatible with the common market should it be assessed in accordance with Articles 87 and 88 of the Treaty. - (26) Information in the national allocation plan not relevant for the allocation of allowances for the period referred to in Article 11(2) of the Directive has not been taken into account for the purposes of this Decision. - (27) The reports on the implementation of policies and measures and the use of the Kyoto Protocol's mechanisms submitted by Member States pursuant to Decision
+Moreover, the reasons for such a deviation cannot be reliably identified and may well be the result of emissions reductions due to real investments having been carried out by operators in line with the economic incentives created by the scheme. - (26) The Directive allows only for two adjustments following the decision referred to in its Article 11(2) where such retroactive change does not occur or does not have a detrimental impact on the functioning of the Community scheme: firstly, where an installation is closed during the trading period, that Member States determine that there is no longer an operator to whom allowances will be issued; and, secondly, where allocation takes place to new entrants from the reserve, that Member States determine the exact allocation to each new entrant. - (27) Allocations from the new entrants reserve in these situations would also raise doubts in relation to criterion 5 of Annex III to the Directive.
+Such allocations potentially favour only certain existing installations, which risks distorting competition with other installations that increase production for other reasons both within and outside Belgium.
+For these reasons, the Commission at this stage cannot exclude that any aid involved in these allocations from the new entrants reserve to existing installations may be found incompatible with the common market should it be assessed in accordance with Articles 87 and 88 of the Treaty.